-CMS also sponsors the following programs for upper-division students that immerse them in a graduate-student atmosphere and introduce them to the work of marine scientists.
+CMS also sponsors the following programs for upperdivision students that immerse them in a graduate-student atmosphere and introduce them to the work of marine scientists.

-Semester-in-Residence.
+SEMESTER-IN-RESIDENCE.
 This program is developed especially for juniors and seniors at the University of Delaware.
 Each year, up to 12 students with a minimum 3.0 grade-point average are selected to spend a semester at the Lewes campus in an intensive exploration of marine science.
 Inexpensive housing is available at the student housing complex in Lewes.
 The experience includes graduate-level course work and seminars as well as an individual research project guided by a faculty advisor.
 The nature of this program necessitates that interested students begin planning fairly early in their college career to incorporate this special semester into their curriculum.
 The program can provide a valuable, advance look at the graduate school experience.

+For more information, contact:

+Dr. David Kirchman

-Dr. Nancy M. Targett University of Delaware Graduate College of Marine Studies 700 Pilottown Road Lewes, DE 19958-1298 E-mail: ntargett@udel.edu
+University of Delaware

+Graduate College of Marine Studies

+700 Pilottown Road

+Lewes, DE 19958-1298

+E-mail: kirchman@cms.udel.edu

-Web: www.ocean.udel.edu/level1/academics/undergrad/ residence.html
+www.ocean.udel.edu/level1/academics/undergrad/ residence.html